sebranly/ctr-ocr/doc/guide/IMAGES.md

 Screenshots can be taken by pressing the Share button on the left part of the DualSense controller then hitting the button in the middle.

 By using PS App on your mobile device, you can additionally set up an automatic upload of your screenshots from your PS5 to your PS App to save time.
 See this [Sony guide](https://www.playstation.com/en-ca/support/games/ps5-game-captures-ps-app/) for more information.
 Otherwise you can also share your screenshots to a Party or social media first.

+### Xbox

+Follow this [Xbox guide](https://support.xbox.com/en-US/help/friends-social-activity/share-socialize/capture-game-clips-and-screenshots) in order to take screenshots on Xbox.

+I don't own an Xbox so I do not have more information.
+If you do, please feel free to open a [GitHub issue](https://github.com/sebranly/ctr-ocr/issues) or a Pull Request to complete this section.

 ### Switch